 Supporting Your Apprentice

-The use of regular appraisals or catch-ups may also prove to be excellent tools to recap with your apprentice on their projects, progress and targets moving forwards.
-It will also present a great opportunity for you to see where they’re at in terms of being end-point assessment ready with one eye on the gateway meeting ahead.
+The use of regular appraisals or catch-ups may also prove to be excellent tools to recap with your Apprentice on their projects, progress and targets moving forward.
+It will also present a great opportunity for you to see where they’re at in terms of being End-Point Assessment ready with one eye on the Gateway meeting ahead.